adembudak/vim-doctor/README.md

 `$ ./configure --help`

-These are the paramaters I use:
+These are the parameters I use:
 ```
 ./configure --prefix=/home/adem/.config/vim
 --enable-fail-if-missing  \